TRASE: Tracking-free 4D Segmentation and Editing: Introduction

-\begin{itemize} \item We propose Segment Any Dynamic Gaussian Without Object Trackers (SADG), a new approach that achieves multi-view consistent segmentation of dynamic scenes without any tracking supervision. \item We leverage information from 2D masks to learn semantically-aware latent representation for dynamic scenes using a novel contrastive learning objective. \item We extensively evaluate our method on single- and multi-view scenes across five dynamic novel-view benchmarks and demonstrate state-of-the-art segmentation performance. \item We demonstrate the general nature of our feature space and apply it to several downstream tasks, including object removal, style transfer, and scene composition. \item We offer an interactive framework that allows to edit the scene with a simple mouse click or a text prompt.
-Our tool does not depend on input IDs or 2D strokes and operates in real-time. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose \acronym{}, a new approach for multi-view consistent segmentation of dynamic scenes without tracking labels.
+To achieve this, we design a novel contrastive learning objective based on differentiable feature rendering and contrastive learning, ensuring segmentation stability across time and views. \item We offer a broad benchmark for segmentation in novel views of dynamic scenes, which encompass a broad spectrum of camera setups and captured scenarios. \item We extensively evaluate our method on five dynamic datasets and achieve state-of-the-art segmentation performance in both single- and multi-view settings. \item We demonstrate the applicability of our feature space to several scene editing tasks, including object removal, style transfer, and scene composition. \end{itemize}